syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-dotnet-cli.md

 ## Bundling Syncfusion JavaScript Theme Files

-* We are going to configure bundling of `syncfusion-javascript` theme file into `vendor.css` by importing theme file in `webpack.config.vendor.js`.
+* We are going to configure bundling of `syncfusion-javascript` theme file into `vendor.css` by importing the file in `webpack.config.vendor.js`.

  {% highlight javascript %}
  const path = require('path');